-And it's surprisingly thin and light for a workstation, weighing just 4.6 lbs. and measuring 0.71 inches thick.
-That puts it on a par with Apple's 15-inch MacBook Pro (4.5 lbs. and 0.71 inches thick).
-Notably, it’s a lot more portable than larger Windows workstations like Lenovo's 17.3-inch ThinkPad P70 (7.6 lbs. and 1.2 inches thick).
+The ZBook Studio G3 is surprisingly thin and light for a Windows workstation, weighing just 4.6 lbs. and measuring 0.71 inches thick.
+That puts it on a par with Dell’s Precision 5510 workstation (14.06 x 9.27 x 0.66 inches and 4.6 lbs.), but it’s more portable than larger Windows workstations such as Lenovo's 17.3-inch ThinkPad P70 (7.6 lbs. and 1.2 inches thick).
 That's a perk for commuters who need to carry their laptop between home and the office.

-And while it didn't exactly impress on our battery life test, the ZBook Studio G3 did last for a respectable 5 hours and 8 minutes, which isn't bad for a desktop-replacement laptop.
+While it didn't exactly impress on our battery life test, the ZBook Studio G3 did last for a respectable 5 hours and 8 minutes, which isn't bad for a desktop-replacement laptop.
 The time beats the category average of 4 hours and 24 minutes, though the Dell Precision 5510 (5:34) and the Lenovo ThinkPad P70 (5:53) lasted longer on the same test.

 The Studio G3 provides blazing-fast performance, equipped with an Intel Xeon E3-1505M v5 processor, 32GB of RAM and 512GB of solid-state drive (SSD) storage.
 The setup provides enough power for heavy multitasking, and I never noticed any slowdown while researching and typing up this review on the system.

 It cranked out an excellent score of 14,276 on the Geekbench 3 benchmark test, which measures overall performance.
 That beats the workstation average of 12,541, as well as the Xeon E3-150M-equipped Thinkpad P7 (13,158).
 It’s about on par with what you get from the Xenon E3-150M-powered Precision 5510 (14,316), though.